 In addition to Herrick.com and Oblon.com, where video is a mainstay, law firm websites such as Winston & Strawn also have turned to video to explain the scope of the firm’s practices as well as its commitment to diversity and to pro bono work.

 Some law firms such as DLA Piper are adding unusual new approaches to their website information and marketing.
 In 2015, the firm’s website released a 50-minute movie called “In a Flash!
 (A Lesson about Cybersecurity)".
 It featured dozens of actors, and was based on an original screenplay written with input from a dozen DLA Piper lawyers.
 The firm also made an earlier movie, in 2012, called “At What Cost,” about fraud at a fictionalized company.

 Other firms haven’t—so far—rushed to emulate that model, but the Kasowitz website stretches the boundaries by putting Marc Kasowitz and other partners in movie-like settings.
 On the site’s home page, several short videos, including Kasowitz’s, unsparingly extol the firm’s virtues.
 Also prominently displayed are short descriptions of some of the firm’s major cases, including MBIA’s $5 billion action against 18 large banks and Harbinger Capital’s investment in Lightsquared.

 In the video, a stern and prosperous looking Kasowitz underscores his toughness, warning that “more often than not when we first come into a case, within a short period of time, the other side comes to the client and wants to settle.”

-Contact the reporter responsible for this story: Elizabeth Olson at firstname.lastname@example.org.
+To contact the reporter on this story: Elizabeth Olson in Maryland at firstname.lastname@example.org.